 Demographics and Ethnicity in Italy

-Until the 1970s, there was a high birth rate and lower mortality rate persisted until the 1970s, after which they started to dramatically decline, leading to rapid population aging.
-At the end of the first decade of the 21st century, one in five Italians was over 65 years old.
-However, as a result of the massive net migration in the last two decades, Italy has, in recent years, experienced a significant growth in birth rates.
-The total fertility rate has also climbed too with a higher growth rate of live births leading to population growth.
+Until the 1970s, there was a high birth rate and low mortality rate, after which it started to decline which led to rapid population aging.
+At the end of the first decade of the 21st century, 1 in 5 Italians was more than 65 years old.
+However, as a result of the massive migration in the last two decades, Italy has experienced growth in birth rates.
+The total fertility rate has also climbed too

-The major ethnic group in Italy is the Native Italian, comprising more than 90% of the population of Italy.
-The remaining population comprises ethnic groups like Albanians, Romanians, Ukrainians and other Europeans (2.5%); Africans (1.5%) and several other minorities (1%).
+The major ethnic group in Italy is the Native Italian, which comprises more than 90% of the population of Italy.
+The rest of the population includes ethnic groups like Romanians, Ukrainians and other Europeans along with several other minorities.

-The official language is Italian, while some of the areas people also speak in French, German and Slovene.
+The official language of Italy is Italian.
+In some of the areas people also speak in French, German and Slovene.
 With the Vatican City in the heart of Rome, the dominant religion in Italy is Roman Catholic.